asyz21/Ask-Darj-v1.0/README.txt

 # Ask-Darj-v1.0
-Social Website for Darjeeling based on Q&amp;A
+Social Website for Darjeeling based on Q&A